 Colin specializes in writing and editing of web content.
 Before Keybridge, Colin managed customer relations for a tourism firm in Wadi Rum, Jordan.
 He graduated cum laude from Princeton University.
 In his spare time, Colin enjoys golfing, fishing, and volunteering in the local community.

-As a junior associate, Julia handles business development, web design and social media.
+As an associate, Julia handles business development, web design and social media.
 She began her career at Keybridge as an intern.
 Before that, she worked for a sports blog, writing about her favorite baseball team, the Washington Nationals.
 In her free time, she enjoys attending trivia nights.

 Once upon a time — in 2003, actually — a former Wall Street Journal writer formed a PR company called Keybridge Communications.
 Its mission was simple: Work hard for clients and deliver outstanding results.
 Today, Keybridge has hundreds of clients, including over 30 Fortune 500 companies.